-Chris: How did you prep for the farmers market and how did you perform?
+Chris: As Austin based small business consultants, a lot of our business owners started at farmer’s markets before going brick and mortar or CPG.
+How did you prep for the farmers market and how did you perform?

 Amanda: We had a few weeks to prepare before we launched at the market and we needed to come up with a brand so I contacted Toby Sudduth, who was an award winning packaging/ brand designer.
 He created our brand / logo and packaging design.
 The first day at the market customers kept asking us what grocery stores we sold in – – they were so impressed by the look of our pies & the packaging that they thought we were an established brand.
 We explained that it was our first day at in business and they couldn’t believe it.
 We also sold out of all 75 pies!!

 Chris: How much of a role did packaging play in the farmer’s markets?

 Amanda: The packaging played a considerable role in our initial success because the packaging/ logo made us look like we were an established brand & made us look established.
 It elevated our brand and made people more confident in our products.
 Brand / logo / packaging design is critical to the success of a brand.
 Outside of how good your product tastes, it’s the next most important thing.
 If a customer isn’t drawn to the brand, they won’t pick up the product.

 Chris: What do you do after that first market?